 Sometimes dogs’ fur isn’t enough to protect them during the winter.
 Short-haired, very young and small dogs are especially vulnerable in the cold.
-Dog trainer Steffi Trott noted that small breed dogs are more prone to the dangers of extreme temperatures compared to medium and large dog sizes.
-There are several ways to keep even the smallest dog warm when it's cold.
+Dog trainer Steffi Trott noted that small dog breeds are more prone to the dangers of extreme temperatures compared to large dog sizes.
+There are several ways to keep small to medium sized dogs warm when it's cold.
 But let's find out the telltale signs that your dog is cold.

 Hypothermia can occur quickly in a cold small dog.
 So, if your dog exhibits one of these signs, it may be too cold for him and you have to make sure to keep him warm immediately.
 Start by bringing him indoors and wrapping him in a blanket or sweater.

 TIP #1: Use dog boots.
 Dog boots not only keep your furry friend safe from the harsh winter road salt but also protect him from freezing surfaces like ice during winter walks.
-You can find the best dog boots in stores or online easily.
+You can find the best dog boots for small to medium sized dogs in stores or online easily.
 Make sure to look at the measurements first before ordering them.

 Steffi is an energizer bunny who loves everything related to animals, the outdoors and – of course – training!